AndyCW/MovesenseDotNet/README.md

   * V1.x Movesense.NET API is still supported and still fully operational, although code that calls to V1.x methods are flagged with 'Deprecated' compiler warnings.

 **IMPORTANT SETUP FOR ANDROID PROJECTS for Plugin.Movesense v1.7.2.1 and later** The latest version of the Android Mds library requires java8 features that are not supported by Xamarin tools in Visual Studio 2017.
-You must use Visual Studio 2019 (Preview) and a specific build of the Xamarin.Android SDK to successfully build your Xamarin Android project with this version of Plugin.Movesense.
-See the *Building Android Projects for v1.7.2.1* instructions in the **Setup for Android projects** instructions below.
+You must use Visual Studio 2019 (Preview 2) and make edits to the Xamarin.Android project file to successfully build your Xamarin Android project with this version of Plugin.Movesense.
+See the *Building Android Projects* instructions in the **Setup for Android projects** instructions below.

 ## Movesense Plugin Developer Guide
 The Xamarin .NET API for Movesense is available on **NuGet** as a Plugin.
 If you search in NuGet Package manager for *Movesense*, you will see three packages available: